-Any decisions impacting engineers will be taken by a committee/panel which is constituted by a majority of licenced engineer members.
+Any decisions impacting engineers will be taken by the Engineering Membership Committee which is constituted by a majority of licenced engineer members.
 (B) Committee Structure The following is a typical Committee Structure and is the form which should normally be adopted by Standing Committees.
 Variations from this structure should be approved by Council. (a) Chair to serve for one year after having served for at least one year as Vice-Chair.
 After their term of office they would continue to serve on the Committee, for one year, as Past-Chair. (b) If the Chair were not a Council member they would become an Honorary Officer of the Council. (c) The Vice-Chair should be elected annually by the Committee. (d) There should be three ordinary members of the Committee. (e) The normal term of office for Committee members should be three years.
 This may be extended to allow a Chair to complete their cycle of Vice-Chair, Chair and Past-Chair. (f) Normally two, but in any case at least one, new member will be elected each year. (g) Co-opted members may be elected to the Committee at any time, for a period to be determined by the Committee with the approval of Council. (h) The Council may appoint additional members to any Committee. (i) The Secretary is to be elected by the Committee and is to be re-elected annually at the discretion of the Committee.
 (C) Procedure of Committees The report of any Committee appointed by the Council shall bear information as to the names of the Committee members subscribing to that Report and shall be signed by the Chair.
 14. BRANCHES The power to form Branches of the Society shall be vested in the Council which may draw up and vary as it thinks fit regulations for their formation and governance to be known as the Branches Bylaws.
 15. LEGAL LIABILITIES (A) Liability of the Council No act of the Council which shall have received the expressed or implied sanction of the Corporate Members present at a meeting of the Society shall be impeached by any member of the Society on any ground whatsoever, but shall be deemed to be an act of the Society.
 (B) Liability of Members of the Council, etc. No member of the Council nor of any class in the Society shall have power, without the authorization of the Council, to enter into any contract, obligation, pledge or expense on behalf of the Society, and if they should do so, they shall be personally liable therefor.
 Each member of the Council, or of its Committees, or of a Branch Committee, and each member of a Committee appointed pursuant to the provision of Bylaw 14, and any officer of the Society, shall be indemnified out of the funds and the property of the Society to such extent as the Council shall approve from and against such costs, charges or damages as they may sustain by reason of their accepting office or acting in execution of the duties or power imposed upon them or given to them by these Bylaws.